MohammedIsmail-SDE/My-Projects-/README.md

 ## 🔮 Future Plans

-- [ ] Add JavaScript-powered search filtering
+- [ ] Add JavaScript for working search and filtering
 - [ ] Make video cards clickable with a video player modal
-- [ ] Add dark/light theme toggle
+- [ ] Add dark/light theme toggle with JS
-- [ ] Load video data from a JSON file instead of hardcoded HTML
+- [ ] Load video data from a JSON file
 - [ ] Add a working Sign In UI flow

 ---